-If you have found a security vulnerability in t2bot.io, we ask thay you disclose it reponsibly by messaging @travis:t2l.io on Matrix.
-Please do not discuss potential vulnerabilities in public on near-public without first validating with us.
+If you have found a security vulnerability in t2bot.io or the software we maintain, we ask thay you disclose it reponsibly by messaging @travis:t2l.io on Matrix.
+Please do not discuss potential vulnerabilities in public or near-public without first validating with us.

 On receipt, we will:

 - Review the report, verify the vulnerability, and respond with confirmation or for more information.
 We typically reply within 24 hours.